Final report for NCWI19-001

 Help educators increase their capacity to support perennial cropping systems through mini-grants, scholarships for professional development, and workshops.

-3 Wisconsin educators received SARE scholarships to participate in grazing professional development.
-SARE supported two workshops for educators on organic pasture management that drew a total of 48 attendees.
+4 Wisconsin educators received SARE scholarships to participate in grazing professional development.
+SARE supported two workshops in 2019 for educators on organic pasture management that drew a total of 48 attendees.

 (Intermediate) Scholarship recipients used what they learned to answer client questions, assist with farm plans, and enhance their regular programming.
 Grazing programming by scholarship recipients reached 30 farmers.

-(Long term) As a result of an ongoing mini-grant awarded to the Savanna Institute, WI NRCS has started working with the Savanna Institute and SARE on revising EQIP standards to be more supportive of agroforestry practices.
+(Long term) As a result of a mini-grant awarded to the Savanna Institute, WI NRCS is working with the Savanna Institute and SARE on revising EQIP standards to be more supportive of agroforestry practices.

 Increase the ability of agricultural educators to help beginning farmers succeed.